 Chattermill offers AI-driven evaluations of customer feedback within every aspect of the customer experience, to give a thorough view “of the entire customer journey.”
 Their overall goal is to anticipate your customers’ needs.

 Text analysis software can help your business improve customer experience and increase productivity.
-You’ll save hundreds of employee hours, and help you focus on the things that matter to your company when you implement machine learning capabilities into your existing tools.
+You’ll save hundreds of employee hours, and have more time to focus on the things that matter to your company when you implement machine learning capabilities into your existing tools.

 There are many ready-to-use tools that you can take advantage of to get started with text analysis right away.

 Do you need an extremely user-friendly version that you can simply plug in, with no coding required?
 Do you need to create highly advanced models that may take some time to train?
 Is data security crucial to your company?
 Now that you’ve learned a bit about the different kinds of text analysis software, it’s time to decide which is best for you.